Rozanova/Native-App-UX-Course/Syllabus.md

 #### Week 2 (Feb 2nd)
 ##### In-class:
 * Students share ideas for apps and give each other feedback in groups.
-* Lecture: Intro to Prototypting techniques.
+* Lecture: Intro to Prototyping techniques.
 Intro to Sketch app and Invision.
 * In-class activity: Preliminary paper prototypes (or [POP by Marvel](https://marvelapp.com/pop/_ if you prefer) then testing in groups.

 ##### HW: TBD